jec-project/jec-wiki-content/resources/articles/pages/creating-restful-apis-with-jec-part-1.md

 > This series shows how to create restful APIs.
 In part one, we'll learn about JARS and deploying microservices in the JavaScript Enterprise Container specification.

-This article is the first of a series focusing on building RESTful APIs over [Node.js][node-js-url] by using the "[JavaScript Enterprise Container][jec-url]" ([JEC][jec-url]) specification and its default implementation: GlassCat application server.
+This article is the first of a series focusing on building RESTful APIs over [Node.js](https://nodejs.org/en/) by using the "[JavaScript Enterprise Container](http://jecproject.org/)" ([JEC](http://jecproject.org/)) specification and its default implementation: GlassCat application server.